olobatuy/jdkong.github.io/_pages/cv.md

   Awards
   ======
-  * __University of Alberta,__Canada, 2017
+  * __University of Alberta,__ Canada, 2017
     * Faculty of Science Doctoral Dissertation Award.
-* __University of Alberta,__Canada, 2015
+* __University of Alberta,__ Canada, 2015
   * 2015 Graduate Student Teaching Award.

 Teaching Experience
 ======
 * __University of Alberta,__ Canada, Terms: Winter, Spring & Summer 2014, Winter, Spring & Summer 2015,
-Winter, Summer & Fall 2014, Winter, Spring & Summer 2014, Winter, Spring & Summer 2016.
+Winter, Summer & Fall 2014, Winter, Spring & Summer 2014, Winter, Spring & Summer 2016
-  *TA Maths 201 (Ordinary Differential Equations) Labs, set quizzes for these labs and graded them.
+  * TA Maths 201 (Ordinary Differential Equations) Labs, set quizzes for these labs and graded them.
 Equally graded the weekly assignments for students in this lab.
 * __University of Alberta,__ Canada, Terms: Fall 2013, Spring 2014, Fall 2015
   * TA Maths 209 (Calculus III) Labs, set quizzes for these labs and graded them.
   * Assist students in solving first and second year mathematics problems at Decima Robinson Support Centre.
   * Assist the Department of Mathematics in the supervision of midterm and final examinations.
 * __University of Alberta,__ Canada, Term: Fall 2012
   * Assist students in solving first and second year mathematics problems at Decima Robinson Support Centre.
   * Graded assignments for Maths 300 (Partial Differential Equations).
   * Assist the Department of Mathematics in the supervision of midterm and final examinations.
  * __Athabasca University,__ Canada,  Term: Fall 2015-Present
   * Tutor for Ordinary and Partial Differential Equations courses (Math 376 and Math 476).
 * __Government Secondary School-Great Soppo,__ Buea, Cameroon Sept 2006 - July 2010
   * Taught Mathematics to Secondary School students.

 Scholarshps
 ======